Idiots Act 1886

 The Idiots Act 1886 (49 & 50 Vict. c.
 25) was an act of Parliament of the United Kingdom.
 It was intended to give "... facilities for the care, education, and training of Idiots and Imbeciles".

-The act made, for the first time, the distinction between "lunatics" (Note: Covered under the Lunacy Act 1845 (8 & 9 Vict. c.
-100)), "idiots", and "imbeciles" for the purpose of making entry into education establishments easier and for defining the ways they were cared for.
+The act made, for the first time, the distinction between lunatics (Note: covered under the Lunacy Act 1845 (8 & 9 Vict. c.
+100)), idiots and imbeciles for the purpose of making entry into education establishments easier and for defining the ways they were cared for.

 Before the act, learning institutions for idiots and imbeciles were seen as either "licensed houses" or "registered hospitals" for lunatics, for which the parents of children hoping to enter would have to complete a form stating that they were "a lunatic, an idiot, or a person of unsound mind".
-Additionally, they were required to answer irrelevant [according to whom?] questions and present two medical certificates.
+Additionally, they were required to answer irrelevant questions and present two medical certificates.

 Provisions

 Short title, commencement and extent

 Section 1 of the act provided that the act may be cited as the "Idiots Act, 1886".

 Section 2 of the act provided that the act would not extend to Scotland or Ireland.

 Section 3 of the act provided that the act would come into force on 1 January 1887.